 This paper is about ELECTRE TRI (often abbreviated as ETRI in what follows).
-The original method called ETRI-B (Roy and Bouyssou, 1993, Yu, 1992) uses one limiting profile to delimit each category.
-Fernández, Figueira, Navarro, and Roy
+The original method called ETRI-B (Roy and Bouyssou, 1993, Yu, 1992) uses one

 &lt;sup>aAuthors are listed alphabetically.
 They have contributed equally.
+We wish to thank the Area Editor and three anonymous referees of this journal for their careful reading and constructive comments.